m-ab-s/media-autobuild_suite/README.md

  - Wait a little bit, and hopefully after a while you found all your "*.exe" Tools under local32\bin, or local64\bin

-For all you need ~1,5 GB disk space
+For all you need ~1,5 GB disk space.
+The script doesn't build any registry key or system variables, when you don't need it any more you can delete the folder and your system will be clean.

 Have fun!